Martyn0324/Hakisa/README.md

 *I'll be testing this idea with NLP models and see if this works and if I should make some adjustments.
 Consider this text if you want to test Hakisa.*

+*EDIT: Yes, applying vector embedding seems promising.
+But it may be more efficient for human recorded gameplay instead of exploration mode, as it'll provide a better idea of context for each command.
+Exploration may still be useful, but only if memory_size <<< exploration_steps*